Nigeria asks Facebook, other platforms to curtail hate speech - NewsBreak

 He said the government has no intention of preventing Nigerians from using social media but is advocating responsible use.

-Nigeria lifted a six-months ban on Twitter (TWTR.N) in January after the social media company removed a post from President Muhammadu Buhari that threatened to punish regional secessionists.
-Telecoms companies subsequently blocked access to users in Nigeria. read more
+Nigeria lifted a six-months ban on Twitter in January after the social media company removed a post from President Muhammadu Buhari that threatened to punish regional secessionists.
+Telecoms companies subsequently blocked access to users in Nigeria.

 Comments / 0